Passaic station (Erie Railroad): Station relocation, community development and near destruction (1862–1879)

 However, the station depot was one of the few, if not only, building saved on that block of Railroad Avenue and Washington Place.
 Paterson fire crews demolished several buildings to help prevent the spread of the fast-moving fire.
 The Acquackanonck House was a complete loss, the stable owner, Henry F. Yearance, lost his stable, his two employees (Gertie and Jackson) and his six horses, one of which was a prized colt that he turned down a $1,000 (1873 USD) offer to buy.
 Yearance also suffered major damage to his Washington Place residence, almost losing his entire family to the flames due to having gone to sleep.
 Damage from the fire totalled from $60,000–$90,000.

 In 1878, the Erie Railroad built a new station depot once again at Passaic.
 This new station depot, now located at Main Avenue and Lexington Avenue, involved a much larger structure.
 The wooden station depot had a waiting room of 27x72 ft with ticket office and bay window of 9x15 ft facing the westbound tracks.
-To the west of the waiting room was the restrooms for both men and wome.
+To the west of the waiting room was the restrooms for both men and women.
 After that was the baggage room of 48x27 ft on the east side of the room and 27x21 ft on the west side.
 At the west end of the westbound depot was a 38x27 ft express room.
 The structure was enveloped by a long overhang that reached out to Lexington Avenue.
 On the east side of the tracks was a 235 ft long open station shelter with a 20 ft waiting room on the east end of the platform.
 The depot was moved onto the land owned by Edo Kip, resulting in Kip's land becoming valuable and himself wealthy.
 The station depot at Washington Place was moved to this location on November 10, 1879.